ogpourya/ezfile/README.md

 curl http://localhost:8080/ -d file=$(cat /tmp/output)
 ```

-Files are saved to your home directory as `filename`.
+Files are saved to your home directory, with `upload_HH-MM-SS.<EXTENSION>` format and smart extension detection for URL encoded mode.

 ## Security Note